Nakilon/shelenium/README.md

 It descends to lower levels and activates the torch.
 Opening the doors and going through enemies is not implemented.

-You can find there the second thread that when activated continuously dumps the screen to a [JSONL](https://en.wikipedia.org/wiki/JSON_streaming) file that can then be converted to [ttyrec](https://en.wikipedia.org/wiki/Ttyrec) to be played with usual tools or to be embedded in HTML [like this](https://unsteadyhoneydewrelationalmodel.nakilon.repl.co/).
+You can find there the second thread that when activated continuously dumps the screen to a [JSONL](https://en.wikipedia.org/wiki/JSON_streaming) file that can then be converted to [ttyrec](https://en.wikipedia.org/wiki/Ttyrec) to be played with usual tools or to be embedded in HTML [like this](https://unsteadyhoneydewrelationalmodel.nakilon.repl.co/) (you saw the screenshot of it in the beginning of this README).